Burkitt lymphoma (BL) is a very fast growing form of non-Hodgkin lymphoma.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of Burkitt lymphoma.
+Call your provider if you have symptoms of BL.

 B-cell lymphoma; High-grade B-cell lymphoma; Small noncleaved cell lymphoma